ABOVE THE MEDITERRANEAN

 HOW WE DO IT

-We are currently operating two aircraft: Moonbird, a Cirrus SR22, since 2017, and Seabird, a Beechcraft Baron 58, since 2020.
-With a range of 1'000 and 1'500 miles, respectively, both aircraft are capable of covering vast areas from above, for the fraction of the cost needed to operate a ship that can only see a few miles in each direction.
+We are currently operating two aircraft: Seabird 1 and Seabird 1, both type Beechcraft Baron 58.
+With a range of 1'500 miles, respectively, both aircraft are capable of covering vast areas from above, for the fraction of the cost needed to operate a ship that can only see a few miles in each direction.
 This makes them highly efficient to monitor the whole area of a rectangle between the Libyan coast and the islands of Malta and Lampedusa.

 A typical mission lasts 7-10 h of flight time, and requires the efforts of many people both in the air and on the ground.
 We fly these missions in a difficult environment, not only continuously over water, but also close to a country at civil war.
 That makes for challenging flying, as we must fly low over the water during our monitoring flights, braving extreme heat, humidity and Sahara dust, while also staying clear of frequent military traffic in our area of operations.